mahmoodhamdi/quran_concept/README.md

 - **Data Layer:** Employ the Repository and Repository Implementation pattern for a solid and structured data layer.
 - **SOLID Principles:** Adhere to SOLID principles to ensure a robust and scalable software architecture.

-## Development Statistics

-You can view the estimated time spent on this project from [Wakatime](https://wakatime.com/@mahmoud_hamdy/projects/rkqmqpfatm?start=2023-12-30&end=2024-01-05).